Signed in as:

-A video settlement documentary is an all-inclusive presentation that presents liability and/or damages to the legal teams, adjusters or claims committee at, or prior to, mediation for the purpose of resolving a claim.
+A VSD is an all-inclusive presentation that presents liability and/or damages to the legal teams, adjusters or claims committee at, or prior to, mediation for the purpose of resolving a claim.
 The purpose is to enhance the recovery for the injured party/parties that covers their past, present and future needs.

 Because these videos and presentations are strictly confidential, video's can only be made available upon special request.